NachoToast/RimWorldModCatalogue/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a way to improve the Mod Catalogue
+about: Suggest a way to improve the catalogue
 title: ''
 labels: enhancement
 assignees: ''